Sibusiso-Gumede/file-wizard/README.md

 # File-Wizard
-A file management program that allows a user to streamline their editing operations in a few clicks.
+A file management program that allows a user to streamline their editing operations with a few clicks.

 ## Table of Contents
 - Project Mockups